ctittel/fresh-docker/README.md

     2. Start `simulation` with the corresponding `docker run` command above

 xinit `which bash` -- $display vt2& sleep 5 && x11vnc -nopw -forever -shared -quiet

-### Running agent for training with OpenAI gym
-Execute the two commands given under `agent-vnc`.
-To connect to it with your PC:
-Execute `ssh -N -T -L 5900:localhost:5900 user@remotehost &` and `vncviewer localhost:5900` on your PC.

 # Useful links
 - http://wiki.ros.org/docker/Tutorials/GUI